awalkaday/exhibition/hectolitre.md

 ## _close, windows, then doors._

-Exit the exhibition, when *your* face smiles, before the next sunrise.
+Exit the exhibitions, when *your* face smiles, before the next sunrise.
 *Your* mark's photo will be hung on cyber walls after the moonrise.